Header

 aps

-Managing energy costs is easier with a smart thermostat.
+Upgrading to a smart thermostat makes it easier to manage your bill.
 Set your ideal temperature from anywhere.
 Or program it for the perfect balance of comfort and savings and let it do the work for you.
-Start with a qualifying smart thermostat to receive a $30 rebate.
+You can even find a Qualified Technology Installer for your smart thermostat today.

 smart thermostat on wall with table underneath

 A smart thermostat can help you maintain the ideal temperature for comfort and savings.
-And if you purchase a smart thermostat through the APS Marketplace, you can save up to $115 with instant rebates and special offers at checkout.
+And if you purchase a smart thermostat through the APS Marketplace, you can save up to $85 at checkout.

 man thermostat